Ross Island, Andaman - Everything you should know

-Ross island is in close proximity to Port Blair and it is not very far from popular tourist destinations like Neil island and viper island.
-In fact, most tour operators offer tours in these islands on same day or in a couple of days.
+Ross island is in close proximity to Port Blair and it is not very far from popular tourist destinations like Neil island and Viper Island.
+In fact, most tour operators offer tours in these islands on the same day or in a couple of days.

-8. What are the ticket price of the light and sound show at Ross Island?
+8. What is the ticket price of the light and sound show at Ross Island?

-The amazing light and sound show that is held every evening at Ross Island has an entry fee of INR 100 for the adult visitors.
-For the kids, you need to pay one fourth of that amount.
+The amazing light and sound show that is held every evening at Ross Island have an entry fee of INR 100 for adult visitors.
+For the kids, you need to pay one-fourth of that amount.
 Advance booking is required to witness the show.

 9. What happens in the light and sound show in Ross Island?

 The amazing light and sound show of Ross Island has renewed tourists interest in the remote island in Andaman archipelago, as it is.
-The show has been created with inputs of famous bollywood personalities like Revathy, Gulzar, Shabana Azmi and Resul Pookkutty.
+The show has been created with inputs of famous Bollywood personalities like Revathy, Gulzar, Shabana Azmi, and Resul Pookkutty.
 It features Dolby Surround sound for outdoors and showcases the glorious past of the Andaman.
 Witnessing this light show is one of the best activities to do in Andaman.